 IHG Rewards Club offers countless opportunities to earn points and redeem rewards — from Reward Nights at IHG Hotels worldwide to flights, music downloads, electronics, gift cards and experiences via its online global redemption catalogue.
 After redeeming IHG Rewards Club points for my flight through “Flights Anywhere” and for Reward Nights at the Venetian, I used the IHG Rewards Club Concierge to plan the rest of the trip with my remaining loyalty points.
 The IHG Rewards Club Concierge is available to members in the U.S., Japan, the U.K., and Germany but I was given special VIP access to try it out for myself.
 I was able to redeem points for convenient airport transfers, tickets to O by Cirque du Soleil, a Las Vegas Thrill Pass and a night of magic with Penn & Teller.

 Whether you’ve been hoarding points for years to fully fund a dream vacation, or have a modest savings in your IHG Rewards “bank,” it’s easy to save money when you opt to cash in points on the experiences you love most.

-Here are my Top 15 Thing’s to See and Do in Vegas:
+Things to See and Do in Las Vegas

 The Venetian Las Vegas features all-suite accommodations – with a total of 4,028 suites.
 With modern European design aesthetics and sophisticated touches, each suite features an all-marble bathroom and a 20-inch LCD HDTV, a Roman tub with separate glass-enclosed shower and double-sink vanity.